hoangduytranuk/blender_manual/blender_docs/manual/interface/controls/buttons/menus.rst

 *****

 Blender uses a variety of different menus for accessing options and tools.
+Selecting menus can be interacted with in the following ways:

+Mouse selection
+   :kbd:`LMB` on the desired item.
+Numerical selection
+   You can use the number keys or numpad to input an item in the list to select.
+   For example, :kbd:`Numpad1` will select the first item and so on.

+If the menu content is too large to fit on the screen, small menu scrolling indicator triangle appears on bottom or top of menu.
+Scrolling is done by moving the mouse below or above the scrolling indicator.

+.. rubric:: Shortcuts

+- Use :kbd:`Wheel` while hovering with the mouse.
+- Arrow keys can be used to navigate.
+- Each menu item has an underlined character which can be pressed to activate it.
+- Number keys or numpad can be used to access menu items.
+  (Where :kbd:`1` is the first menu item, :kbd:`2` the second, etc.
+  For larger menus :kbd:`Alt-1` the 11th... up to :kbd:`Alt-0` the 20th.)
+- Press :kbd:`Return` to activate the selected menu item.
+- Press :kbd:`Esc` to cancel the menu, or move the mouse cursor far from the pop-up, or by :kbd:`LMB` clicking anywhere out of it.

 .. _ui-header-menu:
+.. _bpy.types.UIPopupMenu:

 Header Menus
 ============

+.. figure:: /images/interface_controls_buttons_menus_menu-button.png
+   :align: right

+   Image menu in the Header of the Image editor.

-Most :ref:`headers <ui-region-header>` exhibit a set of menus, located immediately next to the first *Editor Type* selector.
+Most :ref:`headers <ui-region-header>` exhibit a set of menus, located at the start of the header.
 Header menus are used to configure the editor and access tools.
-All Menu entries show the relevant shortcut keys, if any.
+All menu entries show the relevant shortcut keys, if any.

-.. figure:: /images/interface_controls_buttons_menus_menu-button.png
-   :align: center

-   View menu in the Header of 3D Viewport.

 Collapsing Menus